sudipdebnath-cloud/ip-country-blocker/README.md

 ## Features
 - Block access from selected countries
 - Allow only specific countries to view your website
-- Easy-to-use settings in WordPress dashboard
+- Easy-to-use settings via the plugin menu
 - Lightweight and performance-friendly
 - Works with any WordPress theme